msveshnikov/autocode-ai/README.md

 # TODO

+-   in generateFullProject first to brainstorming (updateReadme)
--   in generateFullProject process all source types for any lang not just js
+-   in generateFullProject exclude main dependency file from source loop
+-   fix Running SQL Migrations Agent... ❌ An error occurred: CodeGenerator[agentConfig.name.replace(...)] is not a function